bhauman/bhauman.github.com/_posts/2026-02-16-grow-your-own-multi-agent-workflow.md

 ```
 Run this loop until all tasks are complete:
 1. Pick the highest priority unblocked task, mark it in_progress
-2. Launch a general_agent subagent Task to implement the selected task
+2. Call the Task tool with subagent_type="general-purpose" to implement the selected task
 3. Verify the change works, run tests
    - If something fails, send the errors back to the subagent to fix
-4. Launch a general_agent to Review the changes
+4. Call the Task tool with subagent_type="general-purpose" to review the changes
    - If changes needed, send them back to the subagent
 5. Commit with a descriptive message
 6. Mark the task completed, go to step 1